UncraftedName/UntitledParser/README.md

 ```
 </details>

 More complicated stuff like this with entity-related properties will only work for portal 1 right now, and I only 100% guarantee pinky promise you that it will work for portal 3420.
+In general, to find certain values you'll either need to dig deep into the code or ask me where to find them.

 ## Other parsers and resources that I used
 - https://github.com/NeKzor/sdp.js